Set up user access for GKE Identity Service

 Manually provide the file to each user, with information on where to save it on their local machine—the Google Cloud CLI expects to find the file in an OS-specific default location.
 If the file has a non-default name or location, your users must use the

 --login-configflag to specify the config file location when running commands against the cluster.
-Instructions for users to save the file are in Access clusters with Anthos Identity Service.
+Instructions for users to save the file are in Access clusters with GKE Identity Service.

 Use your internal tools to push the authentication configuration file onto each user's machine.
 The Google Cloud CLI expects to find the file in the following locations, depending on the user OS: